narenkram/steadfast-monorepo/readme.md

 #### What it does:

-1. Clones the steadfast-stoic-app repository
+1. Clones the steadfast-app repository
 2. Installs app dependencies
-3. Clones the steadfast-stoic-api repository
+3. Clones the steadfast-api repository
 4. Installs API dependencies
 5. Clones the steadfast-websocket repository
 6. Installs WebSocket dependencies